GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Usage from python
 +++++++++++++++++

-After adding the following to the top of a python module, any `gtscript` files in the PYTHONPATH can be imported as python modules:
+After adding the following to the top of a python module, any GTScript files in the PYTHONPATH can be imported as python modules:

 .. code-block:: python